-Happy Martin Luther King Day.
-To honor Martin Luther King it seems appropriate to remember what the government of his time (and clearly ours) did to thwart his activism.
+Happy Martin Luther King, Jr. Day.
+To honor King, it seems appropriate to remember what the government of his time (and clearly ours) did to thwart his activism.

 Letters of Note published an interesting piece of correspondence this time last year.
 It is a letter from the FBI, written in 1964, trying to convince Martin Luther King Jr. to commit suicide.